GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 GEOG 4432.
 Geomorphology.
 4 Hours.

-This course focuses on surficial geological processes and the resulting landforms.
-Specific topics include landscape processes associated with streams, glaciers, wind, coasts, mass wasting, weathering and soil development, and geologic structure.
+Students focus on surficial geological processes and the resulting landforms.
+Specific topics may include landscape processes associated with streams, glaciers, wind, coasts, mass wasting, weathering and soil development, and geologic structure.
 Labs emphasize landform analysis through interpretation of topographic maps and aerial photos.
+Two-hour laboratory.
 Two-hour laboratory.

 Prerequisite: GEOL 1303.